 The organizers are: Guillermo Ordoñez (University of Pennsylvania), Luigi Paciello (EIEF), Facundo Piguillem (EIEF), and Nicholas Trachter (FED, Richmond).
 Preliminary Program.

 July 4-5, 2016

 EIEF will host the “2nd Summer Workshop in Political Economy”.
 The aim is to analyze topics related to the institutional underpinning of fiscal policies.
 The workshop will focus on research at the intersection of political economy, public finance, and macroeconomics.
 Topics of interest include: (i) the political determination of public policies (fiscal and monetary policy, social insurance, taxation, transfer programs, public investment, public employment, regulation, education, and health); (ii) the effects of political reforms; (iv) the impact of budgeting rules; (v) political polarization and partisan conflict; (vi) economic policy uncertainty and its determinants.

 The members of the organizing committee are: Marina Azzimonti (Stonybrook), Facundo Piguillem (EIEF) and Alessandro Riboni (Ecole Polytechnique).

 Participants will receive an invitation from the organizing committee.

 CSEF-EIEF-SITE Conference on Finance and Labor

-This conference is funded by two ERC Advanced Grants, respectively awarded to Claudio Michelacci for research on Estimation of General Equilibrium Labor Market Search Models (no. 293692 – ESEMO) and to Marco Pagano for research on Finance and Labor (no. 295709 – FINLAB).
+This conference is funded by two ERC Advanced Grants, respectively awarded to Claudio Michelacci for research on “Estimation of General Equilibrium Labor Market Search Models” (no. 293692 – ESEMO), and to Marco Pagano for research on “Finance and Labor” (no. 295709 – FINLAB).

-Related conferences were organized by CSEF in 2013 (1st CSEF Conference on Finance and Labor) and SITE in 2014 (Session 9: Interrelations between Financial and Labor Markets).
+Related conferences were organized by CSEF in 2013, SITE in 2014 and EIEF in 2015.